Na h-Eileanan an Iar (UK Parliament constituency): Electoral history

 From its creation in 1918 until the 1935 general election, the seat was held by Liberal MPs of varying descriptions.
 In 1935, the seat was captured by Malcolm Macmillan of the Labour Party, who would go on to retain the seat for the following 35 years.
 Macmillan was defeated at the 1970 general election by the Scottish National Party candidate Donald Stewart – who thus became the first SNP member to be represented at Westminster.
 Since 1970, the seat has alternated between SNP and Labour.
 Stewart held the seat until he stood down for the 1987 general election, when the seat was regained for Labour by Calum MacDonald.

-In 2005 it became a safe seat for the Scottish National Party, with the election of Angus MacNeil.
+In 2005, it became a safe seat for the Scottish National Party, with the election of Angus MacNeil.
 This trend was reversed in the 2017 general election, when the SNP suffered a swing against them for the first time since 1997, but at the 2019 general election the constituency became a safe seat for the SNP again.
 In August 2023, MacNeil was expelled from the SNP, having earlier lost the parliamentary whip.
-At the 2024 general election he stood as an independent gaining 10% of the vote, helping to swing the seat heavily to Labour, represented by Torcuil Crichton.
+At the 2024 general election, he stood as an independent gaining 10% of the vote; losing to Torcuil Crichton of the Labour Party.

-For the Conservatives, their vote had increased in recent years, since losing their deposit in the 2005 and 2010 elections, but they lost their deposit once again at the 2024 election.
+For the Conservatives, their vote had increased in recent years, since losing their deposit at the 2005 and 2010 general elections, but they lost their deposit once again at the 2024 general election.